Post-Baccalaureate Programs: Everything You Need to Know

 At La Clínica de la Raza, I was in my element, surrounded by rapid Spanish and chaos.
 Lupe frowned as I filled out her intake form.
 Perhaps she’d encountered university freshmen on previous visits because she said, “The school sent you, huh?
 I can tell you’re not from around here.”
 I asked, “How can you tell?”
 Lupe said, smiling wryly, “Because you use ‘tu,’ instead of ‘usted.’”
 My face went hot with embarrassment as I realized my choice of address had been rude.
 It was a mistake I had made my whole life, my bad manners a source of suspicion for some Spanish-speakers.
 I smiled sheepishly and apologized, taking care to refer to her with the formal “usted” throughout the rest of the intake to show my respect.
 By the end of the questionnaire, Lupe’s shoulders relaxed, her expression open.
 “This is why I come here,” she said.
 “For people like you.
 It’s so scary when doctors tell you things you can’t understand.”
 I understood Lupe came to us because we could serve her in her native language.

 From age 11, when I accompanied my father to have his warts cryosurgically removed, I have helped Spanish-speakers like Lupe confront their medical fears.
-Back then, the dermatologist had wielded a cannister of liquid nitrogen and warmly explained the wart-removal procedure, but my Spanish-speaking father just gazed at her, terrified.
+Back then, the dermatologist had wielded a canister of liquid nitrogen and warmly explained the wart-removal procedure, but my Spanish-speaking father just gazed at her, terrified.
 I knew what he needed and started to translate.
 By the time I finished repeating in Spanish what the doctor had said, my father had relaxed and even smiled as he anticipated seeing his face wart-free.
-At the end of the procedure, noting my fascination with the nitrogen, the doctor opened the cannister and spilled some liquid on the floor.
+At the end of the procedure, noting my fascination with the nitrogen, the doctor opened the canister and spilled some liquid on the floor.
 It crashed and disappeared.
 In that moment, as my father and I laughed in delight, the connection between helping others through medicine and eliciting joy was clear to me.
 I knew I wanted to become a doctor.

 I volunteered at La Clínica because I wanted to work with uninsured patients who had nowhere else to go.
 I was surprised to find that many patients did have insurance, but chose La Clínica anyway, despite it being overcrowded and understaffed.
 Melchor, for example, took a day off from work for a basic physical even though he had Medi-Cal.
 When I asked him why he didn’t visit a primary care physician within his health insurance, he told me the provider he’d been assigned didn’t have any Spanish-speaking staff who could communicate with him.
 “And it’s too far away,” he said.
 “I can’t get there by bus.”